nrfconnect/sdk-nrf/applications/machine_learning/app_desc.rst

    This signal is marked as an anomaly by the machine learning model, and **LED1** starts breathing.
 #.
 Press and hold **Button 1** for more than five seconds to switch to the data forwarding mode.
    After the mode is switched, **LED1** starts to blink rapidly.
 #.
-Connect to the development kit with a terminal emulator (for example, `nRF Connect Serial Terminal`_).
+Connect to the development kit with a terminal emulator (for example, the `Serial Terminal app`_).
    See :ref:`test_and_optimize` for the required settings.
 #.
 Observe the sensor readouts represented as comma-separated values.
    Every line represents a single sensor readout.